ZekiXerxes/Blog34/src/content/posts/2020-05-13-desk-for-minimalists.md

 ![TSF (The Special Forces) banner](/assets/banner.jpg "TSF (The Special Forces) banner")

+#### Timeline

 * On 15th September 2011

-TSF Shell version 1.7.0 beta was release on Google play.
+TSF Shell version 1.7.0 beta was released on Google play.

 * On 9th December 2011

-TSF launcher started it's first round of internal beta testing.
+TSF launcher started its first round of internal beta testing.